Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 I don't dig looking at your ugly face.

-Cool enough to get that baby to burp up $1,500?
+He was a cool dude.
+Cool enough to get the baby to burp up $1,500?

-Are you telling me that was his fucking money?
+Are you telling me that was his fucking money

-Somebody's after your job, boy.
+Somebody's after your job boy

-I bet he even stole your woman.
+I bet he even stole your woman

 I picked that scene.

-I picked that scene because literally every line is a different voice.
+I picked that scene because literally every line is a different

-that's the only take they could use
+That's the only take they could use.

-It is, it is, it is, he's basically in the middle of a noir, like a CD noir riff, a terrible CD noir riff.
+It is, it is, it is, he's basically in the middle of a noir, like a CD noir riff, a a terrible CD noir riff, he's basically doing a Comedia del Arte character.
+He's playing like a clown.

-Yeah, he's stated like you are in Comedia, like you're just angry, you're just sad.
+Yeah, he's stated like you are in Comedia.
+Like, you're just angry, you're just sad.

 He's fully stated the entire movie.

 I mean, I love though, the commitment to it because no one else is doing this.
+Like, no, like, it's not like,

+It's so big.
 Can you imagine being in a scene with this?
+Well, that's sort of what I'm saying.

 Like, I genuinely think, I don't think he thought this was going to be a good movie.